resolve109/study-aws-sa/aws-study-guide.md

 - **Types of Load Balancers**:
  - **Application Load Balancer (ALB)**: For HTTP/HTTPS traffic routing at the application layer
  - **Network Load Balancer (NLB)**: For TCP/UDP traffic routing at the transport layer
+   - Supports high throughput of millions of requests per second
+   - Maintains ultra-low latencies ideal for gaming applications using UDP packets
+   - Efficiently distributes UDP traffic across multiple targets
+   - Enables applications to scale out and in according to traffic fluctuations with minimal latency
+   - Commonly used for gaming applications due to low-latency characteristics
  - **Gateway Load Balancer**: For deploying and managing third-party virtual networking appliances
  - **Classic Load Balancer**: Legacy load balancer (not recommended for new implementations)
 - **Application Load Balancer Features**: